phikiphp/compatibility-tracker/README.md

 # Compatibility Tracker

+> [!WARNING]
+> This repository is no longer relevant as Phiki has a new tokenizer that doesn't rely on the PCRE2 engine.

 This repository contains a table that covers how compatible TextMate grammars provided by [`tm-grammars`](https://github.com/shikijs/textmate-grammars-themes/tree/main/packages/tm-grammars) are with PHP's regular expression engine PCRE2.

 Compatibility statistics are updated daily using a GitHub Actions workflow and displayed in a readable table format below.